4 New Square’s commercial litigation networking breakfast provided a useful forum to…

 In addition to the above, George was one of the four co-editors of Sweet & Maxwell’s ‘Encyclopedia of Financial Services Law’ for a number of years giving him additional expertise in both financial services and regulatory issues.

 George is an experienced lead advocate in complex and high-value construction matters.
 Recent cases range from international claims (especially in Dubai and the Middle East) to domestic litigation and adjudication.
-By way of example of ongoing cases he is currently instructed in a multi-million pound construction dispute listed for 10 weeks in the TCC in 2023 and several international arbitrations (including in the energy and mining sectors – with two ongoing cases involving nation states).

 George also has considerable experience of PFI related claims, including in a recent adjudication in a high-value PFI contract worth in excess of £700m and in the context of cladding claims (acting for architects in the one of the most important cladding disputes post-Grenfell).